DOs in the News

 April 22, 2022: “National Osteopathic Medicine Week Begins” The Southland Journal

-National Osteopathic Medicine (NOM) Week aims to raise awareness of the osteopathic medicine and the distinctive care osteopathic physicians provide.
+National Osteopathic Medicine Week raises awareness of osteopathic medicine and the distinctive care osteopathic physicians provide.
 As one of the fastest-growing health care professions, DOs are notably increasing in number in specialties such as diagnostic radiology, neurology, neurosurgery, obstetrics-gynecology, orthopedic surgery, pathology and psychiatry.

-April 22, 2022: “American Osteopathic Association celebrates their 130th anniversary” The Crusader
+April 22, 2022: “American Osteopathic Association Celebrates 130th Anniversary” The Crusader

 April 19, 2022: “Wicker, Colleagues Lead Bipartisan resolution for National Osteopathic Medicine Week” wicker.senate.gov

-U.S. Senator Roger Wicker (R-Miss.) and five Senate colleagues led a bipartisan resolution designating April 18-24 to be National Osteopathic Medicine Week.
+U.S. Senator Roger Wicker (R-Miss.) and five Senate colleagues led a bipartisan resolution designating April 18-24, 2022, as National Osteopathic Medicine Week.
 This bipartisan resolution recognizes the service and dedication of osteopathic physicians as well as schools of osteopathic medicine nationwide.

 April 1, 2022: “What Is Resveratrol And Why Should You Take It?”
 Health Digest

-Peanuts, berries, dark chocolate and wine all contain a powerful antioxidant called resveratrol.
-A 2019 study suggests that resveratrol improves cerebral blood flow and may improve cognitive test results and performance.
-Additionally, a study published in the Journal of the American Osteopathic Association (now the Journal of Osteopathic Medicine) found that resveratrol is a potential treatment for obesity, diabetes and cancer.
+A study published in the Journal of the American Osteopathic Association (now the Journal of Osteopathic Medicine) found that resveratrol is a potential treatment for obesity, diabetes and cancer.

-Emily in Paris star Lily Collins opened up about her character’s fashion choices and how they landed her at the doctor every week on a recent episode of The Tonight Show.
-Sajid A. Surve, DO, said, “It’s not unusual for people who spend lots of time in high heels to have low back, neck and shoulder pain because the shoes disrupt the natural form of the body.”
+According to Sajid A. Surve, DO, “It’s not unusual for people who spend lots of time in high heels to have low back, neck and shoulder pain because the shoes disrupt the natural form of the body.”

-The Texas College of Osteopathic Medicine at University of North Texas Health Science Center was ranked first on U.S. News and World Report’s annual ranking of the best medical schools for primary care.
+The Texas College of Osteopathic Medicine at University of North Texas Health Science Center ranked first on U.S. News and World Report’s annual ranking of the best medical schools for primary care.
 The school’s class of 2022 had 55% of its students match in primary care.
-The school was founded in 1970 and has continued to rise in rank since opening.

 March 25, 2022: “What’s Hiding In Your Vitamin Supplement?
 The Ingredients to Avoid” The Beet